-On adults, pain can be a symptom of lot of things like: eating wrong food, which causes gases and stomach inflammation, bone problems like arthritis, heart attack when you are out of shape and eat too much fat for years, cancer developing over your body, aids, or anything.
+On adults, pain can be a symptom of la lot of things like: eating the wrong food, which causes gases and stomach inflammation, bone problems like arthritis, a heart attack when you are out of shape and eat too much fat for years, cancer developing over your body, aids, or anything.

 The best thing you can do when you have pain, is to move to the doctor and ask why, he will analyze you and tell you why you feel pain, what are the causes of pain and how to stop it.

 What is the best treatment for chronic pain?